 - 2. From the left side navigation tree, click on Virtual Machines. - 3.
 On the main page, click on Create / Register VM. - 4.
 Choose Select creation Type as Deploy a virtual machine from an OVF or OVA file. - 5.
 Click NEXT. - 6.
 Enter the virtual machine name on the Enter a name for the virtual machine field. - 7.
 Click on Click to select files or drag/drop to upload the OVF file. - 8.
-Select the image_oss-11.00.XX.YY.ova file that is downloaded in Prerequisite on page 23. - 9.
+Select the image_oss-11.00.XX.
+YY.ova file that is downloaded in Prerequisite on page 9. - 9.
 Click NEXT. - 10.
 On the Select Storage page, select the datastore and click on NEXT. - 11.
-Configure the Deployment options. - a.
+Configure the Deployment options: - a.
 Configure Network mappings: - i.
-Set LAN as an environment-specific value. - ii.
-Set WAN as an environment-specific value. - b.
+By default, the .ova file will create two Network Adapters to the VM and will assign them to the designated VM Network/Distributed switch. - ii.
+These adapters will be assigned default IP addresses/subnet masks, which will be modified in a later step.
+Network Adapter 1 corresponds to eth0, and Network Adapter 2 corresponds to eth1. - b.
 Set Disk provisioning as Thick Lazy Zero. - c.
 Select Power on automatically. - 12.
 Click NEXT. - 13.
-On Ready to complete page, verify the configuration details, and click on FINISH.

-On Virtual Machines page, a new entry is created based on the configuration.

-14. Click on the new entry (created for SBC installation) to view the OVA file uploading process.
+On Ready to complete page, verify the configuration details, and click on FINISH. - On Virtual Machines page, a new entry is created based on the configuration. - 14.
+Click on the new entry (created for SBC installation) to view the OVA file uploading process.
 Wait for the OVA file to upload.